swfiua/gotu/docs/gotu.rst

 perfectly possible to skip the proofs and follow the narrative of the book.

-The first two chapters of the book introduce a `cast`_ of some 20 or more key characters in the story as we are taken on a journey, from the Greeks to Einstein.
+The first two chapters of the book introduce a :ref:`cast` of some 20 or more key characters in the story as we are taken on a journey, from the Greeks to Einstein.
 Some familiar names: Kepler, Newton, Einstein, but also some less well known, who played key parts in the